 What is an elevator pitch?

 A personal elevator pitch is a quick summary of yourself.
-It’s named for the time it takes to ride an elevator from bottom to top of a building (roughly 30 seconds or 75 words).
-Elevator pitches are sometimes thought to be specific to an idea or a product, but having a pitch to sell yourself as a professional is a common use case for elevator pitches, too.
+It’s named for the amount of time it should take to deliver it—the duration of a short elevator ride (roughly 30 to 60 seconds or 75 words).
+Elevator pitches are sometimes thought to be specific to an idea or a product, but you can also use it to sell yourself as a professional.

 Why are they important?